learning through play (1)

 Very young children benefit from opportunities to repeat and practise different actions.
 This helps their brain development and learning as they grow and develop.
 For example, actions of up and down, going from side to side, and rotating will support children when they begin to make marks, draw and eventually write.

-There are many types of schemas that children often display.
+There are many types of Learning through play schemas (PDF) that children often display.
 Some will have a predominant schema such as showing an interest in things that move up and down and round-about.
 Others will show more than one at a time.
 For example, they may hide objects or themselves, wrap things up, and enjoy connecting and disconnecting toys.